Kash-Pandz/Insilico_Protein_Design/README.md

 # Protein Design

+This repository showcases an in-silico protein design pipeline using RFDiffusion + MPNN Sequence Design + ColabFold.
+It also includes an evaluation pipeline of various design tasks.

-This repository provides tools for applying ProteinMPNN and LigandMPNN, which are graph neural network-based models for protein sequence design.
+ ProteinMPNN and LigandMPNN, which are graph neural network-based models for protein sequence design.
 LigandMPNN extends the capabilities of ProteinMPNN by incorporating ligand atoms into the message-passing framework.

 # Overview